The feature of base self is dogs puppy that is black Hoo

-Human societies are united by certain common shared feeling, desires and values, e.g. the desire for safety of human life and respect for human dignity, the ideal of peace, harmony, equity, justice, fair play and desire for personal relationship of love with God.
+Human societies are united by certain common shared feelings, desires and values, e.g. the desire for the safety of human life and respect for human dignity, the ideal of peace, harmony, equity, justice, fair play and desire for a personal relationship of love with God.
 When these drives are deprived of positive cultivation, a society is formed wherein greed, materialism, animosity, cut-throat competition and hatred run rampant.
 Such a society promises nothing in the way of goodness and decency.
-When faith in God & Judgment day, the values of love and respect for fellow human beings, sincerity, honesty, purity, truthfulness, mercy, giving and caring that underlie the ideal of human perfection are spurned and violated then the society becomes completely disordered.
+When faith in God & Judgment day, the values of love and respect for fellow human beings, sincerity, honesty, purity, truthfulness, mercy, giving and caring that underlies the idea of human perfection are spurned and violated then the society becomes completely disordered.
 As a result chaos & confusion reign.